yanganto/fit2srt/README.md

 With Nix build system, you can easy to run this command

 `nix run github:yanganto/fit2srt`
+or
+`nix run github:yanganto/fit2srt#wrapped-fit2srt-gui` (use zenity for file selector)

 ### Gui
 Gui app is now in workable version.